-F4H419 Performing Arts-March 23, 2024, 11 a.m., Checkrow Community Church-Avon-Exhibit by presenting a vocal or instrumental number, dance, dramatic skit, or other type of entertainment.
+F4H419 Performing Arts-April 1, 2023, 11 a.m., Checkrow Community Church-Avon-Exhibit by presenting a vocal or instrumental number, dance, dramatic skit, or other type of entertainment.
 Each performance should be no more than seven minutes long.
 A piano will be provided.
 If other equipment is needed, the member must provide it.
 If the performance requires an accompanist, the member must provide the person, who can be any age.
 County only exhibit.

-SF 50299 Theatre Arts 1-Exhibit one of the following items: 1) Portfolio of acting activities completed during the current year (A video of performances is not considered a portfolio and will not be accepted for exhibit.); 2) Display illustrating a drawing/photography developed by the exhibitor.
-Your picture story should include a minimum of 3 boxes with a character, problem, and solution; 3) Write a personal monologue.
-Create a character, decide what your character wants, what are the obstacles, and create your character's thoughts and struggles
+SF 50299 Theatre Arts 1-Exhibit one of the following items: 1) Portfolio of acting activities completed during the current year (A video of performances is not considered a portfolio and will not be accepted for exhibit.); 2) Display illustrating a drawing/photograph of a clown character created by the exhibitor; 3) Display illustrating a picture story developed by the exhibitor.